adammoss/montepython_public/README.rst

 each likelihood used: as of v3.0 we have a list of references for all likelihoods in the first of the papers below.
 Otherwise, this information can often be found in the .data file of the likelihood folder.

+In order to encourage people to both develop and share likelihoods with the com- munity, to the benefit of all users, we optionally encourage users to cite the paper in which the *Monte Python* likelihood was first used, in addition to the papers in which data and/or likelihoods were published.

 .. code::